koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 ### pl-NM-ATK: non-malleability up to proportional-loss

 Again, a proper game is yet to be arrived at.
-For now, the following outline based on [citation needed] is used:
+For now, the following outline based on the definition of Bellare et. al. [@relations] is used:

 1. The adversary chooses a valid message space $M$.
 2. The game chooses two messages at random $x_0, x_1 \gets^R M$.